lorenzoscottb/findings_ACL2021/README.md

 # [Representing Syntax and Composition with Geometric Transformations](https://aclanthology.org/2021.findings-acl.296/)

-Repo contains our PyTorch implementation and training of the DM model from [Czarnowska et., al 2019](https://aclanthology.org/W19-0408.pdf).
-Results presented in the papare for [MuRe](https://github.com/ibalazevic/multirelational-poincare), [RotE, RefE and AttE](https://github.com/HazyResearch/KGEmb) referes to models that have been trained using the origial code provided by the authores.
+Repo contains our PyTorch implementation and training code for the DM model ([Czarnowska et., al 2019](https://aclanthology.org/W19-0408.pdf)).
+All results presented in the paper for [MuRe](https://github.com/ibalazevic/multirelational-poincare), [RotE, RefE and AttE](https://github.com/HazyResearch/KGEmb) referes to models that have been trained using the origial code provided by the authores.

 ### Acknowledgements
-We built of our DM Dataloder aroud the one implemented by [Zhenisbek Assylbekov](https://github.com/zh3nis/SGNS)
+We built our DM Dataloder on top of the one implemented by [Zhenisbek Assylbekov](https://github.com/zh3nis/SGNS)

 ### Cite